Beloin/DistributedGame/README.md

 Will be needed a main server to act as a "DNS" server, so this brings a questions, since it's necessary a DNS server, why don't use a centralized option?

+- The method will be a Fully distributed game.
+Each service will know the port of the other services.
+- Later on will be implemented a voting system and remove the necessity of the prev knowledge of all the services.

 Main Modules:

 1. Player